Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: The Differential Problem

-We now discuss the terminal and boundary conditions for \eqref{HWPDE}.
-The terminal condition is taken to be the same as the \emph{payoff} function, determined by the nature of the option (only call option is considered for brevity).
-Three typical choices of payoff functions are considered \cite{WHD} and these conditions are independent of $y$ as we assume that the payoff of the option does not depend on the volatility.
+We now discuss in details the pay-off and boundary conditions \eqref{TC},\eqref{BC}, which are, in general, determined by the nature of the option (only call option is considered for brevity).
+Three typical choices of pay-off functions are considered \cite{WHD} and they are independent of $y$.